Meuse → Mosel → Rhine - The Netherlands

 For skippers, this connection can be a practical alternative when planning a route between the Maas and Waal corridors.
 It can help avoid long detours, and it offers a calmer, more controlled transition than entering the other river directly in open flow conditions.

-On this connection channel with lock between the Meuse and Waal river, you will pass some objects:
+Objects on the connection channel with lock between the Meuse and Waal river

 Lock St. Andries